TADRA is the acronym used to refer to Georgia’s Teenage and Adult Driver Responsibility Act.

 Georgia’s driver education program is comprised of two components—a theoretical component and a practical component.
 The theoretical component consists of a minimum of 30 hours of instruction, which teens can acquire either in a classroom environment or via the web through any of the DDS-approved online courses.
 The practical, or behind-the-wheel component, can be obtained under the supervision of a DDS-licensed instructor or through use of the complimentary DDS Parent/Teen Driving Guide.

-If your child is under the age of 17 and wishes to obtain a Class D Georgia driver’s license, they will be required to show proof that they successfully completed a driver education program from one of the DDS-approved schools.
-However, if your child has parents in the active military service of the U.S., they can use their out of state driver’s education certificate provided that it’s within 9 months of their 16th birthday.
+If your child is 16 years of age and wishes to obtain a Class D Georgia driver’s license, they will be required to show proof that they successfully completed a driver education program from one of the Georgia certified Driver Training Schools.
+However, if your child has parents in the active U.S. military service, they can use their out of state driver’s education certificate provided that it is within 9 months of their 16th birthday.

 Connect with DDS